wp-plugins/piwigopress/readme.txt

 When ready, if you are a bit lost, just try Photos add page sheets (Web form, Applications, FTP + Synchronization) in your Piwigo gallery administration page.

-A Plugin/Widget signed and supported by a Former Piwigo Team member.
+PiwigoPress is a Plugin/Widget signed and supported by a Former Piwigo Team member.
 [demonstration gallery]: http://piwigo.org/demo  "The demonstration gallery"
 [download page]: http://piwigo.org/basics/downloads  "Piwigo download page"